MidLevel/MLAPI.Relay-Documentation/README.md

 * Update checking (optional). _This will check for updates and inform you of new updates._
 * Deploy and forget Auto-update (optional). _The auto update feature allows you to deploy the relay and it will auto update whenever needed._
 * Disable home calling. _The MLAPI will only do connections to external sources for update checking purposes.
 This can be disabled._
+* Non external licence checking. _Even IF, potentially our servers would go down, or we whould end operation.
+Your licence will continue to work._

 ## Matchmaking
 Unlike Unity's relay.
 The MLAPI.Relay does not require you to use any specific matchmaker.
 The MLAPI.Relay will pass the destination address when connecting rather than a relay specific roomId.
 This allows you to run the MLAPI.Relay with any matchmaker or without a matchmaker all together.